Addressing Malnutrition in Patients With Diabetes

 How to Detect Malnutrition in Patients With Diabetes?

 To detect malnutrition among diabetics, the evaluation comprises an assessment of the body mass index (BMI) and the amount of unintentional weight loss that has occurred.
-During the examination, the period over which nutrient intake was unintentionally decreased and the possibilities of upcoming abnormal nutrient intake should also be considered.
+During the examination, the period over which nutrient intake was unintentionally decreased, and the possibilities of upcoming abnormal nutrient intake should also be considered.
 Specifically, the Malnutrition Universal Screening Tool (MUST) may help confirm the diagnosis.

 How to Manage Malnutrition in Patients With Diabetes?

-Generally, changes in the diet and dietary patterns are required for managing malnutrition, which depends on the causative factors and the patient's individual needs.
+Generally, changes in diet and dietary patterns are required for managing malnutrition, which depends on the causative factors and the patient's individual needs.
 The detected and the suspected individuals should get a suitable care plan comprising treatment goals from their physician and the dietician.
 The plan should be monitored regularly.
 The specific measures to be taken immediately are controlling blood sugar levels and reviewing diabetes medication in patients with type 2 diabetes.

 Blood glucose targets should be set in agreement with the doctor, diabetes nurse, patient, or caregiver.
-Hyperglycemia is commonly treated with short acting or long acting insulin (often a combination of both) and through insulin pumps.
+Hyperglycemia is commonly treated with short-acting or long-acting insulin (often a combination of both) and through insulin pumps.
 However, it can also be stress-induced and should be dealt with accordingly.
 Hypoglycemia usually occurs due to oral hypoglycemic agents or treatment with insulin.
 However, it can also be caused by less carbohydrate intake because of poor diet, decreased appetite, vomiting, hyperactivity like shopping, etc., and weight loss.
 Therefore, encouraging appropriate nutrition is also necessary.

 Oral nutrition support to combat malnutrition along with controlling diabetes includes the following: